Improving User Comprehension

 problem

-The bank’s existing loan comparison experience utlized excel workbooks and made it difficult for users to clearly understand loan terms, compare options, and feel confident in their decisions.
+The bank’s existing loan comparison experience utilized excel workbooks and made it difficult for users to clearly understand loan terms, compare options, and feel confident in their decisions.
 Complex inputs, dense information, and unclear outputs created friction for customers at a critical point in the lending journey.
 The tool also needed to work for more than one audience.
 In addition to supporting customers directly, it had to help internal teams communicate options clearly and guide conversations more effectively.
 Any redesign had to simplify the experience without sacrificing accuracy, trust, or alignment with the bank’s broader lending process.

 solution